Imprinted Concrete Driveway Cost

 - Utility services - Be aware of any utility services, such as gas and water, that may be running beneath the area you want to pave over.
 You will need to ensure they are not damaged during the excavation of your current driveway.
 Also, if you or anyone else may need to gain access to these pipes or cables in the future, it will be impossible without having to crack open the concrete.

 - Planning permission - As concrete is not a permeable material, you may have to apply for planning permission from your local authority as it can be a flood risk if water has nowhere to drain to.
-However, as long as you have the correct drainage installed with your driveway, permission is not usually needed.
+However, if you already have a soakaway installed, permission is not usually needed.

 - Reducing cracking risk - After a number of years, some concrete surfaces have a tendency to crack due to general wear and the harsh weather conditions we often experience in the UK.
 However, the risk of this can be reduced by adding adequate crack control joints, which are cut into the concrete.